eSuminski/ERS--Python/README.md

 - Git

 ## Features
-- Employees can login to view and submit reimbursement requests
+- Employees can login to view and submit reimbursement requests.
-- Managers can login to view and approve/deny reimbursement requests
+- Managers can login to view and approve/deny reimbursement requests.
+  - Managers can view statistics about employee reimbursements.

+**to do**
+- update webpages to have uniform color/appearances.
+- create dynamic charts that represent the statistics currently shown in just numeric values.

+## Getting Started